About AP® Calculus AB Exam

 |3||B- or C+ or C|

 Calculus AB is one of the core subjects in AP.
 Students who wish to pursue social sciences or humanities often consider taking the Calculus AB exam to get that pesky core math class out of the way!
-Sounds like Calculus AB could be your cup of tea?
+Wondering if Calculus AB could be your cup of tea?
 Let’s find out why taking this subject might be beneficial for you!

 Why Should You Take AP Calculus AB?

-If you’re wondering whether a tricky course like AP Calculus AB is worth it and why you should take it, let’s try and clear those doubts one by one!
+If you’re wondering whether a tricky course like AP Calculus AB is worth it and why you should take it, let’s explore the benefits one by one!

 Let’s look at what AP Calculus AB offers you: